Spreading slurry and milk on agricultural land: Environment Agency advice in exceptional circumstances such as extreme weather.

 You can only spread milk to land if you have a U10 waste exemption.

-It does not apply to weather that can be planned for.
+It does not apply to circumstances that can be planned for.
 For example, wetter than average winter rainfall.

-You must have a contingency plan to avoid causing pollution during exceptional weather.
+You must have a contingency plan to avoid causing pollution during exceptional circumstances.